Radio professional working with AI assistant on a laptop in a modern studio, with colorful content ideas displayed on screen

 The Core Problem: Vague Prompts Get Vague Results

-When you ask me something like "give me funny lines in my voice," here's what happens in my head: I look at your brand profile, I know your station and format, I understand your audience — but "funny lines" gives me almost nothing to work with structurally.
+When you ask me something like "give me funny lines in my voice," here's what happens in my head: I look at your Ava Customization settings, I know your station and format, I understand your audience — but "funny lines" gives me almost nothing to work with structurally.

 So I give you punchlines.
 Joke, joke, joke.
 It's correct.
 It's safe.
 It's... generic.